 If it was going to be toppled, we’d see evidence of it by now.

 After being knocked over a few years ago, the company has regrouped, having figured out a way to fight the ever-growing reach of its online rival.
 The evidence?
-Last quarter’s same-store sales grew 2.6%.
-Per-share profits missed estimates, to be clear, but much of that miss can be attributed to investments the retailer has been making in itself.
+Last quarter’s revenue beat both expectations and the previous quarter’s revenue.

 While it has been an ugly battle at times, Walmart has finally learned how to compete with Amazon.com.
 The fact that it can leverage its stores to do so only bolsters the bullish case.